maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 - go through all commands, check they work
 - find a way to put file names on same line as top border of code samples
 - explain ghost boxes when start using them in diagrams
-- do diagram that shows commit, head, master etc vs their locations in repo - maybe after 15 commit cause then have FETCH_HEAD and a remote ref
+- do diagram that shows commit, head, master etc vs their locations in repo - maybe after 14 commit cause then have FETCH_HEAD and a remote ref
+- delete all hhh
+- remove all references to 'repo'
+- put dashes in image filenames
+- content vs contents